-The hospital has been designated as an advanced treatment hospital (1994), a disaster base hospital (1997), the Perinatal Medical Center for Mothers and Children in Osaka (2007), a base hospital for the community’s collaborative examination and treatment for hepatic disorder (2008), and a base hospital for the community’ s collaborative examination and treatment of cancer (2009).
-Our hospital functions were recognized by Japan Council for Quality Health Care in 2010 (Version 6) and it was updated to the latest 3rd G (Version 1.1).
-All of these make us the core institution of community healthcare in Hokusetsu.
-The hospital is highly convenient, located in the central district of Takatsuki and in the close vicinity of the JR and the Hankyu train stations.
-I realize that one of the roles of Osaka Medical College Hospital is to contribute to society and the community in addition to the three great major roles (pillars) of medical practice, education and research.
-When practicing medicine, we respect our patients' opinions and strive to provide minimally invasive, safe, gentle and humane medical care, as with the highest quality and latest technology.
-Moreover, we strive to provide better medical care for the Hokusetsu district by building close, collaborative relationships with nearby medical institutions (hospital and hospital cooperation, hospital and clinic cooperation).
+In addition to the three major pillars of medical care, education and research, another role of Osaka Medical College Hospital is to contribute to society and the community.
+When practicing medicine, we respect our patients' opinions and strive to provide minimally invasive, safe, gentle, and humane medical care, at the highest quality while using the latest technologies.
+Moreover, we strive to provide better medical care for the Hokusetsu area by building close and collaborative relationships with nearby medical institutions.
 In order to expand those collaborative relationships, we established the Broad-based Network Medical Center in September 2012.
 Subsequently, we opened the Cancer Center in June 2013, aiming to provide holistic, high-quality cancer care.
-We also established the Station for Home Visit Nursing and the Center for Chronic Intractable Diseases in 2015.
+We also established the Visiting Nursing Station and the Intractable Disease Center in 2015.

-We serve as an educational institution with numerous achievements, and provide students of the Faculties of Medicine and Nursing with opportunities for clinical practicum, initial clinical training, the acquisition of medical specialist licenses and lifelong education.
-In order to fulfill these tasks, we have created various organizations with unique features, including the Graduate Clinical Training Center, the Medical Career Support Center, the Medical Skills Simulation Center and the Medical Training Center, the last of which controls all the aforementioned organizations.
-Through these organizations we strive to develop medical-care personnels with decency and genuine humanity, so that they can be the leaders of the next generation.
+We serve as an educational institution with numerous achievements, and provide students of the Faculties of Medicine and Nursing with opportunities for clinical practice, initial clinical training, the acquisition of medical specialist licenses, and lifelong education.
+In order to fulfill these tasks, we have created various organizations with unique features, including the Graduate Clinical Training Center, the Medical Career Support Center, the Medical Skills Simulation Center, and the Medical Training Center, the last of which controls all the aforementioned organizations.
+Through these organizations we strive to develop medical professionals with decency and genuine humanity, so that they can be the leaders of the next generation.
 Moreover, we are focusing on the promotion of clinical studies, by establishing the Clinical Research Center and implementing several advanced medical care programs approved by the Ministry of Health, Labour and Welfare as a core medical facility that plays a central role in Japan.